Complete this form to submit a registration request for class field trip programs.

-Jr. Space Explorers (Grades K, 1)
+Jr. Space Explorers (Kindergarten, Grade 1)

-Constellations of the Night Sky: A Planetarium Program (Grade 1)
+Constellations of the Night Sky (Grade 1)

 Astronaut Adventures (Grades 2, 3)

-Cultural Astronomy: A Planetarium Program (Grade 3)
+Cultural Astronomy (Grade 3)

 How have different cultures used astronomy to discover and understand the cycles of nature?
-This program can emphasize either Egyptian or Chinese astronomy with content aligned to the case studies of the community unit of the NYC Social Studies Scope and Sequence.
+This planetarium program can emphasize either Egyptian or Chinese astronomy with content aligned to the case studies of the community unit of the NYC Social Studies Scope and Sequence.

-Space Mission: Comet (Grade 5)
+Operation Comet (Grade 5)

-In this simulated space mission, students learn to work as astronauts onboard our spacecraft and Flight Controllers in Mission Control as they conduct scientific experiments, maintain safe living conditions and search the starfields in the solar system to locate and study a comet. *Please note that we do not currently offer Space Mission: Comet for 4th grade classes.
+"Mission Control, this is Spacecraft.
+Do you read me?"
+In this simulated space mission, students learn to work as astronauts onboard our spacecraft and flight controllers in Mission Control as they conduct scientific experiments, maintain safe living conditions, and study a comet. *Please note that we do not currently offer Space Mission: Comet for 4th grade classes.

-Astronaut or Pilot Training Programs (12:1, 12:1:1)
+Astronaut or Pilot Training (12:1, 12:1:1)

 NYCCAAM is an experiential, hands-on learning center and our programs are adaptable to most special needs populations.
 Our facility is wheelchair accessible.
 It should be noted that some of our programs do have bright flashing lights and loud sounds.

-Astronaut Training and Aviation Training Programs are specifically geared towards 12:1 and 12:1:1 populations.
+Astronaut Training and Pilot Training Programs are specifically geared towards 12:1 and 12:1:1 populations.
 We work with individual teachers to create a program that is just right for their students.
 Contact Peter Giles at firstname.lastname@example.org or 212-608-6164 (ext.
 111) for more information.